seanmcquaid/mcquaid-stacks-cli/src/templates/vite-remix-ssr/docs/file-structure.md

 ## /icons

 This is where all of your icons will live.
-I like to use svgs for my icons and I use [svgr](https://react-svgr.com/) to convert them to react components.
+I like to use svgs for my icons and I use [svgr](https://react-svgr.com/) to convert them to React components.

 ## /routes

 This is where all of your routes will live.
-I have each nested directory named after the URL path that it represents.
-I also have a `Routes.ts` file that exports all of the routes so I can easily import them into my `main.tsx` file.
+I am utilizing Remix Flat Routes to guide my directory structure and to allow for easy organization of related pages.

 ## /services